darryl-h/v-rising-server/README.md

 I created a quick PowerShell script that will automate the installation of the V Rising Server, and configuration of the service.
 This can be found in this repository called `autoinstall_vrising.ps1`

 This will attempt to:
+* Validate that the requested ports are not in use
+* Validate your network to see if you can host properly
+* Validate the installation path
 * Download SteamCMD
 * Download the Non Sucking Service Manager (NSSM)
 * Install the VRising Dedicated Server into a path you desire with SteamCMD